2024 Liga de Ascenso Femenina (Perú)

-The 2024 Liga de Ascenso Femenina season, was an amateur women's football championship, developed, organized, and promoted by the Peruvian Football Federation (FPF), which granted two direct promotion spots to the 2025 Liga Femenina.
-This was the 5th edition of the Women's Copa Perú and for the third time it had a second division character, granting direct promotion to the Liga Femenina.
+The 2024 Liga de Ascenso Femenina season was an amateur women's football championship, developed, organized, and promoted by the Peruvian Football Federation (FPF), which granted two direct promotion spots to the 2025 Liga Femenina.
+This was the 5th edition of the Women's Copa Perú and for the third time it had a second-division format, granting direct promotion to the Liga Femenina.